vfarcic/devops26/manuscript/15-advanced-pipelines.md

 " | tee jenkins-x.yml
 ```

-This time, we are overriding the step `make-build` in the `build` stage of the `release` pipeline.
+This time we are overriding the step `make-build` in the `build` stage of the `release` pipeline.
 The "old" step will be replaced with a `loop` that iterates over the values that represent operating systems.
 Each iteration of the loop contains the `GOOS` variable with a different value and executes the `command` that uses it to customize how we build the binary.
-The end result should be *go-demo-6_* executable with the unique suffix that tells us where it is meant to be used in `linux`, `darwin`, or `windows`.
+The end result should be *go-demo-6_* executable with the unique suffix that tells us where it is meant to be used (e.g., `linux`, `darwin`, or `windows`)s.

 I> If you're new to Go, the compiler uses environment variable `GOOS` to determine the target operating system for a build.